Numerical simulations of jet launching and breakout from collapsars: Discussion

 \subsection{Central engines in collapsars and jet launching}

-Collapsars have been studied through detailed simulations, primarily focusing on supernova explosion mechanisms driven by neutrino energy deposition \cite[e.g.,][]{lopezcamara2009,Obergaulinger2006axisimetricMagneto,Lindner2010,Lindner_2012,Mezzacappa2020,Shibata2024spinEv,Jacquemin-Ide2024,Dean2021,ColemanFernandez2024disks}.
-While neutrinos play a crucial role up to black hole formation, their influence diminishes post-collapse, then neutrino emission is not expected to dominate in jet dynamics \citep[e.g.,][]{MacFadyenWoosley1999}.
+Collapsars have been studied through detailed simulations, primarily focusing on supernova explosion mechanisms driven by neutrino energy deposition \cite[e.g.,][]{Burrows_2007,lopezcamara2009,Obergaulinger2006axisimetricMagneto,Lindner2010,Lindner_2012,Mezzacappa2020,Shibata2024spinEv,Jacquemin-Ide2024,Dean2021,ColemanFernandez2024disks}.
+While neutrinos play a crucial role up to black hole formation, their influence diminishes post-collapse, then neutrino emission is not expected to dominate in jet dynamics \citep[e.g.,][]{MacFadyenWoosley1999,Burrows_2007}.
 Post-collapse, the efficiency of neutrino emission rapidly drops, allowing us to assume their effects are negligible.
-This supports the validity of our simulation environment for jet launching studies.
+Moreover, a highly magnetized environment can induce a magnetically driven explosion in the presence of a rapidly spinning black hole \citep[e.g.,][]{Moesta2014}.
+This supports the validity of our progenitor environment for jet launching studies.